Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 With the Sea to Sky Highway winding along the turquoise ocean, over to the snow-capped mountains, over to the town of Squamish, and all the way up to Whistler…

-We typically have The Chief First Peak as our destination as the longer loops take more time than is suitable for our young family.
+We typically have the Chief First Peak as our destination as the longer loops take more time than is suitable for our young family.
 But if you are on your own or have older kids, the trails to Second Peak and Third Peak offer additional challenges and rewarding views.

 Descending Down The Chief